 I love herbs.
 All of them.
 Mint, oregano, rosemary, thyme, lavender, chives.
 We grow them as flowers and greenery, as bushes and ground cover.
 Some of them fill in as quiet background plants, others steal the show in their corner of the yard.
-I have a dedicated herb garden just outside the back door; the basil is always tucked in beside the tomato plants; the horseradish has taken over my old herb garden; and there’s a smattering of dill and cilantro and parsley all over the garden, planted with no rhyme or reason at all.
+I have a dedicated herb garden just outside the back door; the basil is always tucked in beside the tomato plants; the horseradish has taken over my old herb garden; and there’s a smattering of dill and cilantro and parsley all over the place, planted with no rhyme or reason at all.

 I love these plants because they feed all my senses — they are beautiful to look at, wonderful to breathe in, soothing to the touch and tasty in my dinners.
 I make flower arrangements from them, dry many of them in big batches to keep throughout the year, and, of course, cook with them as many ways as I can imagine.